Get articles and insights directly in your inbox. Subscribe today.

 Improving customer segmentation

-While ARPU gives you an overview, it can also be reverse engineered to help you to segment your market and get a better understanding of each segment within it.
+While ARPU gives you an overview, it can also be reverse engineered to help you to segment your market and get a better understanding of each customer segments within it.

 It can help you to identify factors that drive conversions from unpaid to paid services or motivate higher paying customers to drop to a lower tier.
 It can help you to improve your value prospect for higher paying customers while also ensuring that your pricing is competitive enough to encourage conversions from lower paying or non-paying users.